Support The Podcast

 Why Sexual Empowerment Transforms Everything

-She offers an analogy: "It’s just like the woman who has on beautiful lingerie or bra and panties underneath her clothes.
-She’s the only one who knows she has it.
+She offers an analogy: it's just like the woman who has on beautiful lingerie underneath her clothes.
+She's the only one who knows she has it.
 So she shows up differently because she feels sexy on the inside.
-People are looking at you like, 'Yo, something’s different.
+People are looking at you like, yo, something's different.
 Did you cut your hair?
-Did you lose weight?'
-There’s something going on.
-They feel it, they sense it, even if they don’t know what it is."
+Did you lose weight?
+They feel it, they sense it, even if they don't know what it is.

 Using Your Senses to Ground Into Presence